Legislative & Grassroots Advocacy

 The Importance of Grassroots Organizations

-Our 2018 report details why Latino-led and Latino-serving grassroots organizations are critical to Georgia’s future.
-It’s based on 12 years of observation of the nonprofit and funding communities in Atlanta, a 2017 survey of 45 Latinx-serving organizations, and data from the Foundation Center.
+Learn how Latino-led grassroots organizations are underfunded based on 12 years of observation of the nonprofit and funding communities in Metro Atlanta, survey of 45 Latino-serving organizations, and data from Candid.